OleHolmNielsen/ITwiki/docs/Lenovo_SD665_V3.rst

 Updating Mellanox Infiniband firmware
 -----------------------------------------------

-Note: Mellanox Infiniband and Ethernet software and firmware **MLNX_OFED / MLNX_EN for Lenovo** must be downloaded from the special NVIDIA_Lenovo_EveryScale_ site.
+* Mellanox Infiniband and Ethernet software and firmware **MLNX_OFED / MLNX_EN for Lenovo** must be downloaded from the special NVIDIA_Lenovo_EveryScale_ site.
   Click on the *Firmware* tab to download the latest firmware.
-Older firmware can be downloaded from the Lenovo_Archive_.
+* Older firmware can be downloaded from the Lenovo_Archive_.

 The Lenovo Mellanox adapters' firmware **must** be updated with the special Lenovo firmware executable, for example::

   mlxfwmanager_LES_24A_ES_OFED-24.04-0_build1

 **WARNING:**
-There seems to be an undocumented restriction that **Node reseats** (performed virtually using the SMM2_ module) are **required** whenever SharedIO adapter firmwares are updated!!
+There seems to be an undocumented restriction that node Virtual_Reseat_ (performed virtually using the SMM2_ module) are **required** whenever SharedIO adapter firmwares are updated!!
-Both the left and right nodes of a tray have to be reseated simultaneously!
+Both the **left and right nodes** of a tray have to be reseated simultaneously!

-The reseats may be performed in several alternative ways:
+The node Virtual_Reseat_ may be performed in several alternative ways:

 * Using Lenovo Confluent_ software.
 * Using the DW612S_ SMM2_ web GUI (see the SMM2_ page).